Túpac Amaru II: Rebellion

-Painting of Tupac Amaru II by an anonymous artist c.
+Painting of Túpac Amaru II by an anonymous artist c.
 1784–1806.
 Unveiled in 2015, it is the oldest image known to date of the indigenous rebel.

-The Rebellion of Túpac Amaru II began with the capture and killing of the Tinta Corregidor and Governor Antonio de Arriaga on November 4, 1780, after a banquet attended by both Tupac Amaru II and Governor Arriaga.
+The Rebellion of Túpac Amaru II began with the capture and killing of the Tinta Corregidor and Governor Antonio de Arriaga on November 4, 1780, after a banquet attended by both Túpac Amaru II and Governor Arriaga.
 The immediate cause of the rebellion lay in grievances caused by a series of modernising reforms of the colonial administration implemented by the Bourbon monarchy in Spain under Charles III of Spain (1759–1788), centralising administrative and economic control and placing heavier taxes and labour burdens on both the Native Peruvian and Creole populations.
 The focus of discontent was the main representative of the crown in Peru, the visitador general José Antonio Areche.

 Ideologically, the rebellion was complex.
 At one level, it expressed simply a demand on the Spanish authorities for changes and reforms within the structure of colonial rule, often speaking in the name of the king himself, for example.
 At another, it envisioned an overthrow of European rule and something like a restoration of the pre-conquest Inca empire, the Tahuantinsuyo.
-Tupac Amaru's claim to be the legitimate descendant of the Inca suggested the possibility of an aristocratic state similar to the one envisioned in the sixteenth century by the mestizo writer, Inca Garcilaso de la Vega, who saw the Incas as sharing rule with the Spanish aristocracy.
+Túpac Amaru's claim to be the legitimate descendant of the Inca suggested the possibility of an aristocratic state similar to the one envisioned in the sixteenth century by the mestizo writer, Inca Garcilaso de la Vega, who saw the Incas as sharing rule with the Spanish aristocracy.
 But there were also strong millenarian, proto-Jacobin and even proto-communist elements in the rebellion.
 In the main, the soldiers of the Tupamarista armies were poor Indian peasants, artisans and women, who saw the rebellion not so much as a question of reforms or power sharing but as an opportunity to "turn the world upside down".
 The restoration of the Inca Empire meant for them the possibility of an egalitarian society, based economically on the Inca communal agricultural system, the ayllu, and one without castas (racial divisions), rich and poor, or forced labour in haciendas, mines and factories, particularly the dreaded textile mills".